jsndyks/tiltonField/tor/index.md

 A committee of the Parish Council to fundraise for and advise upon the management and development of the _Queen Elizabeth II Field_, _Tilton on the Hill Playing Field Land_ on behalf of residents of Tilton on the Hill and Halstead as follows:

-#### AIMS

-The _Tilton Playing Field Committee_ aims to generate funds, organise activities and advise the Parish Council on the management and development of the Playing Field to:

-- 1.1 Provide a facility for healthy outdoor recreation by maintaining, managing and developing the Playing Field Land for games, sporting activities and other organised and serendipitous outdoor pursuits.

-- 1.2 Make information about facilities and activities available to residents.

-- 1.3 Encourage and support residents in organising and participating in outdoor recreational activity on the field.

-- 1.4 Operate in accordance with the views of residents and to further equal opportunities for all groups.

 #### Compliance

 - 2.1 The Tilton Playing Field Committee finances shall be managed in accordance with the Tilton on the Hill Parish Council Financial Regulations together with any subsequent changes thereto.